ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

     internalMessage.storeRef(internalMessageBody);
   } else internalMessage.storeBit(0);
   /*
-        Since we do not have a message body, we indicate that the message body is in this message, but do not write it, which means it is absent.
+ Since we do not have a message body, we indicate that the message body is in this message but do not write it, which means it is absent.
 In that case, just set the bit to 0.
  */

   internalMessages.push(internalMessage.endCell());
 }